This page may be periodically updated with new resources and information.

-Congressional action needed to provide durable solution for TPS recipients
+Congressional action is needed to provide a durable solution for TPS recipients

 TPS protects beneficiaries from deportation and grants them the opportunity to apply for a work permit.
-But only congressional action can provide a pathway to permanent protection and citizenship for the nearly 360,000 TPS beneficiaries.
+However, only congressional action can provide a pathway to permanent protection and citizenship for TPS beneficiaries, whose status in the United States, as well as their ability to keep making contributions to their communities, will otherwise be subject to temporary and uncertain renewals.
 Furthermore, new designations and redesignations of countries that clearly meet the conditions for TPS could help prevent countries that are already facing severe issues from experiencing further destabilization.

 TPS resources from CAP

 Below are the Center for American Progress’ top resources on TPS.

 This piece emphasizes how new TPS designations and redesignations for Central American countries hit by hurricanes would promote recovery and rebuilding.

 This piece describes how remittances are a lifeline for communities across TPS-designated countries, with people relying on this source of income to pay for basic needs ranging from food and medicine to education and health care.